Islamic Revolutionary Guard Corps Aerospace Force: Missile forces

 The independent production of missiles in Iran can be traced back to at least 1997, when the country obtained missile plans and production components from Russia and began constructing missile production facilities, including the two tunnels for housing Scud missiles at Kuh-e-Padri, located along the Persian Gulf between Bandar Abbas and Bushehr.
-Additionally, Iran received assistance from China in the construction of the Ballistic missile plant and test range east of Tehran and the production facility near Semnan, as well as guidance technologies and precision machine tools for the production of ballistic missiles.
-The largest of the missile production facilities in Iran is the complex located near Isfahan, the assembly site of the Scud-B missile kits from North Korea, and was built in cooperation with North Korea and possibly Chinese assistance.
+Additionally, Iran received assistance from China in the construction of a ballistic missile plant and test range east of Tehran, a production facility near Semnan, and the acquisition guidance technology and precision machine tools.
+Iran's largest missile production facility, the complex near Isfahan, was built with North Korean and potentially Chinese assistance as the main assembly site for Scud-B missile kits from North Korea.

 In May 2013, Iran's Ministry of Defense and Logistics delivered a massive number of missile TELs to IRGC AF, "Iranian television footage showed at least 26 TELs lined up in two rows for the event, which marked their purported delivery to the Islamic Revolution Guards Corps (IRGC) Aerospace Force, which operates the country's ballistic missiles", according to the report by IHS Jane's.

 Any Iranian long-range intermediate-range ballistic missile or intercontinental ballistic missile would require an extraordinarily effective guidance system and level of reliability to have any real lethality with conventional warheads, even if it could be equipped with a functional GPS guidance platform.
 It would probably require nuclear warheads in order to compensate for critical problems in accuracy, reliability, and warhead lethality.

-In June 2020, Iranian admiral Hossein Khanzadi said that Iran would start producing indigenous Supersonic cruise missiles equipped with turbofan engines soon.
+In June 2020, Iranian admiral Hossein Khanzadi said that Iran would start producing indigenous supersonic cruise missiles equipped with turbofan engines soon.